-Today nothing of the once magnificent Greenwich Palace, which was at the very heart of Tudor cultural life and intrigue, survives above ground.
-It fell into disrepair during the civil war years and was eventually replaced by the buildings that today make up the Old Royal Naval College.
+Greenwich Palace was once at the very heart of Tudor cultural life and intrigue.
+Today nothing of the once magnificent Greenwich Palace survives above ground.
+It fell into disrepair during the civil war years.
+Eventually, the site was replaced by the buildings that today make up the Old Royal Naval College.

 Have you got a project that you would like to discuss with a professional member of our team?